 The city of a hundred spires is that rare weekend-break beast, attracting visitors as much for its medieval history and intricate architecture as its cheap beer and budget-friendly reputation.
 And while recent years have seen some steep price rises in the Czech Republic’s number-one city, it still ranks higher than most European capitals on value for money – and it’s every bit as rich in cultural and historic treasures as Paris, Rome or Berlin.

 Sure, if you spend all your time shopping for souvenirs on the Charles Bridge or eating out in Wenceslas Square, those precious pounds won’t go far.
-But with a bit of know-how to avoid the tourist traps, Prague is an incredibly affordable escape worth every penny.
+But with a bit of know-how to avoid the tourist traps, city breaks to Prague can be an incredibly affordable escape worth every penny.

 Prague is divided up into districts – confusingly, there are three different systems at work, but the simplest splits the city into 10 major areas in a spiral working from the Old Town (Praha 1) outwards.